micropython/micropython/docs/library/ubluetooth.rst

 .. method:: BLE.gatts_notify(conn_handle, value_handle, [data])

-    Notifies a connected central that this value has changed and that it should issue a read of the current value from this peripheral.
+    Sends a notification request to a connected central.

-    If *data* is specified, then the that value is sent to the central as part of the notification, avoiding the need for a separate read request.
-Note that this will not update the local value stored.
+    If *data* is specified, then that value is sent to the central as part of the notification.
+The local value will not be modified.

+    Otherwise, if *data* is not specified, then the current local value (as set with :meth:`gatts_write <BLE.gatts_write>`) will be sent.

+.. method:: BLE.gatts_indicate(conn_handle, value_handle)

+    Sends an indication request to a connected central.

+    **Note:** This does not currently support sending a custom value, it will always send the current local value (as set with :meth:`gatts_write
+    <BLE.gatts_write>`).

+    **Note:** This does not currently support generating an event for sucessful acknowledgment of the indication.

 .. method:: BLE.gatts_set_buffer(value_handle, len, append=False, /)